EARN - Emergency and Adaptive Recovery in Northern Ethiopia for war affected communities in Tigray Regional State

 c) Exact location: 2 districts, Irob and Subhasaesie in the East of Tigray Regional State.

-The objectives shall be achieved via the following activites.
+The objectives shall be achieved via the following activities.
 Act.
 R1.1: Provision of supplementary food to malnourished under five children; Food aid, provision of NFIs and Cash transfer to vulnerable HHs.
 Act.
-R1.2: Rehabilitation of water schemes; Construction of Ventilated-Improved Pit latrine; Supply of first aid equipment to 3 health centers with; Public sensitization and access to hand washing facilities to prevent COVID-19.
 Act.
-R1.3: Distribution of school materials and school snack.
+R1.3: Distribution of school snack.
 Act.
 R2.1: Provision of psychosocial support/group counselling to victim women & girls; Provision of sanitary pads.
 Act.
 R2.2: Provision of clothing.